Daniellee17/.NETCore-DaneBot/README.md

 # DaneBot
 <h3>Created by: Danielle Espiritu</h3>

-A chat bot created using Microsoft's bot framework SDK V4 using the virtual assistant template.
+A chat bot created using Microsoft's bot framework SDK V4 and the virtual assistant template.

 Skills:
 Email Skill